DevExpress-Examples/richedit-for-core-how-to-integrate-a-control-into-an-asp-net-web-forms-application/Readme.md

 ```

 7. Use the static **DevExpress.RichEdit.createOptions** and **DevExpress.RichEdit.create** methods to create control options and the control itself respectively.
 To simplify this process, we created the "creator.js" file located at the "~/Scripts" folder.
-It is enough to call the **createRichEdit** method located in this file:
+It is sufficient to call the **createRichEdit** method located in this file:

 ```html
 <script>